Marsh & McLennan (MRSH)

 AI Analysis | Feedback

-Marsh & McLennan (MRSH) is a global professional services firm that primarily sells its services to other companies and large institutions (B2B).
+Marsh & McLennan (MRSH) primarily provides professional services to other companies and organizations worldwide.

 AI Analysis | Feedback